Tuscan Corn Bread with Asiago Butter

 - Preheat oven to 400°.
 In a 10-in. ovenproof skillet, cook pancetta over medium heat until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.
 Reserve drippings in skillet.
 If necessary, add enough oil to measure 2 tablespoons drippings.

 - In a large bowl, whisk cornmeal, flour, baking powder and salt.
 In another bowl, whisk eggs, buttermilk, basil and garlic until blended; stir in tomatoes.
 Add to flour mixture; stir just until moistened.
 Fold in olives and pancetta.

 - Place skillet with drippings in oven; heat 2 minutes.
 Tilt pan to coat bottom and sides with drippings.
 Add batter to hot pan.
 Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
 Cool in pan on a wire rack.

-Originally published as Tuscan Corn Bread with Asiago Butter in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Tuscan Quick Bread with Asiago-Herb Butter in Holiday & Celebrations Cookbook 2014

 Follow along as we show you how to make these fantastic recipes from our archive.